marcogarieri/PMI_interview/HOW_TO_RUN.md

 ipython notebook
 ```

-This code will automatically open a webpage with the
+This will automatically open a webpage with the interactive folder to visualize the python notebooks.